The Village (2004 film): Production

 The film was originally titled The Woods, but the name was changed because a film in production by director Lucky McKee, The Woods (2006), already had that title.
-Like other Shyamalan productions, this film had high levels of secrecy surrounding it, to protect the expected twist ending that became a known Shyamalan trademark.
+Like other M. Night Shyamalan productions, this film had high levels of secrecy surrounding it, to protect the expected twist ending that became a Shyamalan trademark.
 Despite that, the script was stolen over a year before the film was released, prompting many "pre-reviews" of the film on several Internet film sites and much fan speculation about plot details.

 The village set in the film was built in its entirety in one field outside Chadds Ford, Pennsylvania.
 An adjacent field contained an on-location temporary sound stage.
 Production on the film started in October 2003, with delays because some scenes needing fall foliage could not be shot because of a late fall season.
 Principal photography was wrapped up in mid-December of that year.
 In April and May 2004, several of the lead actors were called back to the set.
 Reports noted that this seemed to have something to do with a change to the film's ending, and, in fact, the film's final ending differs from the ending in a stolen version of the script that surfaced a year earlier; the script version ends after Ivy climbs over the wall and gets help from a truck driver, while the film version has Ivy meeting a park ranger and scenes where she returns to the village.